In an earlier article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

-- Real Estate – themes for real estate and real estate listings (e.g. home sales, etc.)
+- Real Estate – themes for real estate and real estate listings (e.g. rentals, etc.)

-- Retail – themes for specialty stores, trades or professionals (plumbers, dental practitioners, etc.)
+- Retail – themes for retail stores, trades or professionals (plumbers, dental practitioners, etc.)

-- Technology – themes related to apps, landing pages, etc.
+- Technology – themes related to apps, affiliate marketing, seo, product reviews, direct sales, etc.

-- Wedding – e.g. themes for wedding sites and wedding advice blogs
+- Wedding – e.g. themes for wedding sites and romance tips and advice blogs

 - Miscellaneous – themes suitable for topics related to activism, green living sites or blogs … even themes you can use if your site is still under-construction!

 When you purchase WordPress themes from ThemeForest, you will receive email notifications when a new update is available for your theme …

 (ThemeForest sends you theme update notifications)

 Browse lots of quality premium WP themes in the ThemeForest marketplace here: